-- 7.19 The applicant has submitted a 'Financial Viability Assessment' (FVA) which states the scheme cannot provide any affordable housing. - 7.20 The Authority has commissioned an independent viability assessment appraisal which states the FVA is deficient in a number of ways that, at the time of writing this report, it cannot be justified why the scheme could not comply with Policy SD28 of the South Downs Local Plan and Policy PLI A of the Lewes Neighbourhood Plan and provide affordable housing (including Lewes Low Cost Housing) on site.
+- 7.19 The applicant has submitted a 'Financial Viability Assessment' (FVA) which states the scheme cannot provide any affordable housing. - 7.20 The Authority has commissioned an independent viability assessment appraisal which states the FVA is deficient in a number of ways that, at the time of writing this report, it cannot be justified why the scheme could not comply with Policy SD28 of the South Downs Local Plan

-- 7.21 It is acknowledged that the requirement to provide a direct financial contribution towards the bus re-provision (albeit not offered by the applicant) will have an impact on the viability of the scheme and ultimately some impact on the affordable housing that could be provided.
-As set out in paragraph 7.63 of the South Downs Local Plan, insufficient affordable housing provision which runs contrary to Policy SD28 will be a significant factor weighing against approval, irrespective of any viability barriers. - 7.22 Without an adequate FVA (including the direct financial contribution), and following advice from the Authority's own adviser that affordable housing could be provided, the application is recommended for refusal due to insufficient affordable housing, contrary to Policy SD28 of the South Downs Local Plan and Policy PLI A of the Lewes Neighbourhood Plan.
+- and Policy PLI A of the Lewes Neighbourhood Plan and provide affordable housing (including Lewes Low Cost Housing) on site. - 7.21 It is acknowledged that the requirement to provide a direct financial contribution towards the bus re-provision (albeit not offered by the applicant) will have an impact on the viability of the scheme and ultimately some impact on the affordable housing that could be provided.
+As set out in paragraph 7.63 of the South Downs Local Plan, insufficient affordable housing provision which runs contrary to Policy SD28 will be a significant factor weighing against approval, irrespective of any viability barriers. - 7.22 Without an adequate FVA (including the direct financial contribution), and following advice from the Authority's own adviser that affordable housing could be provided, the application is recommended for refusal due to insufficient affordable housing, contrary to Policy SD28 of the South Downs Local Plan and Policy PLTA of the Lewes Neighbourhood Plan. - 7.23 The proposed market housing mix is set out in the table below.

 Size of Unit Total number of units Total % Policy SD27 requirement, total % by size of unit

-l bed unit 7 17.5% At least 10%
+I bed unit 7 17.5% At least 10%

 2 bed unit 26 65% At least 40%

 3 bed unit 5 12.5% At least 40%

 4 bed unit 2 5% Up to 10%